Form of separation: FUNCTIONAL

 Elements of equivalence and non-discrimination

-Following ComReg’s recent market analysis and its decision on the pricing of wholesale broadband services, eir provides access in market 3a based on EoO but must assure access on EoI for VULA (referred to as VUA in Ireland) and civil engineering infrastructure (CEI), such as for ordering and fault logging.
-To provide consistency with the settlement agreement, other parts of the access to CEI, for instance chamber access, are based on EoO.
+Following ComReg's recent market analysis of 2018 and its decision on the pricing of wholesale broadband services, eir provides access in market 3a based on EoO, but must assure access on EoI for VULA (referred to as VUA in Ireland) and civil engineering infrastructure (CEI), such as for pre-ordering, ordering, provisioning, fault logging and repair.

 In market 3b, eir is obliged to provide access for bitstream over copper and FTTx (including bitstream provided using upstream WLA inputs) based on EoI.